AaltoIIC/OSEMA/Documentation.md

 * session_key is used to verify that the server is responding to the recently sent update.
 For example: "8f2da3bdb400c8fc522258f07ead70e6" (as hex).
 * software_hash is Sha-256 hash calculated from the software, which is used to verify that software has not been modified.
 For example: "82d9b82c978e0b484c91ac30e989ed123124b0813637629ebb0f503579c74c02" (as hex).
 * session_key is random 128-bit key used to prevent replay attacks.
 For example: "8f2da3bdb400c8fc522258f07ead70e6" (as hex).

+If the software is up-to-date, a sensor node returns from the function.
+Otherwise, the node writes new software to its memory and reboots.
+In the boot-up the saved file is renamed to main.py.
+Immediately after boot, the sensor node call check_update function.